Molesmalo/StarWarsMod4AirMash/Features.md

 ![CTF Arrows](https://molesmalo.github.io/StarWarsMod4AirMash/WebResources/CTFArrows.png)

+### Position age on minimap

+When the minimap is refreshed every 5 seconds, its dots and the Arrow Indicators become brighter.
+As the position ages, the elements become more translucent to indicate the loss of precision.

 ### Laser colors

 Lasers!
 Who needs missiles when you can have pwew-pwew-lasers?
 And they are colored according to the team.